-Swimming is my first love.
+Swimming is one of my first loves.
 One of the earliest memories I could remember is at the beach with my family.
 My father grilling burger patties and me and my mother just enjoying the sight of the waves rushing through the shore.

 I love the waters, and I swim a lot.
 I regularly visit our local pool, which is why I get a lot of comments about smelling like chlorine.
 Well, swimming is awesome.
 What can I say?